matthiasdemuzere/w2w/JOSS/paper.md

 * _Step 3: Introduce modal built LCZ classes_

 For each WRF grid cell, the mode of the underlying built LCZ classes is added to LU_INDEX (numbered from 31-41).
 See [here](https://ral.ucar.edu/sites/default/files/public/product-tool/urban-canopy-model/WRF_urban_update_Readme_file_WRF4.3.pdf) for more info.
 Note that the `W2W` routine by default considers LCZ classes 1-10 as built classes ($bc$).
 In some cases, also LCZ E (or 15 - Bare rock or paved) can be considered as a built LCZ classes, as it might reflect large asphalt surfaces such as big parking lots or airstrips.
-In that case, make sure to set the $bc$ argument appropriately.
+In that case, the user must make sure the $bc$ argument is set appropriately.

 * _Step 4: Assign urban canopy parameters_